 When working with students, you’ve probably simulated failing some instruments or the engine.
 Now you can “fail the ATC” too.

 By default, PilotEdge controllers will adhere to the air traffic control procedures and phraseology in FAA Order 7110.65.
-If it would benefit your student though, they can intentionally make “errors” (through the use of discrete codes you include in your flight plan remarks).
+If it would benefit your student though, they can intentionally make “errors” (through the use of a private text communication channel)